aradianoff/aradianoff.com/pages/03.blog/blog.en.md

 pagination: true

 ---
-# Cuaderno de aRadianOff
+# aRadianOff's Notebook
-## Encarando la vida desde un ángulo diferente.
+## Approaching life from a different angle.